Effective Date: June 19, 2018

 You can opt out of receiving certain promotional email communications from us at any time by following the instructions provided in emails to click on the unsubscribe link, or if available by changing your communication preferences by logging onto your account.
 Please note that your opt-out is limited to the email address and will not affect subsequent subscriptions.
 If you opt-out of only certain communications, other subscription communications may continue.
 Even if you opt out of receiving promotional communications, we may, subject to applicable law, continue to send you non-promotional communications, such as those about your account, transactions, servicing, or our ongoing business relations.

 By providing a phone number you consent to be contacted at that number, including promotional phone calls related to us and educational related companies we think you may find of interest, and administrative texts regarding the Program or Service that do not include advertising messages.
 For promotional calls, you may opt-out of pre-recorded calls by following the automated prompts and for live promotional calls you may opt-out by telling the operator.
 Such an opt-out will prospectively end our promotional calls to you, and we will no longer share your number with educational related companies for their promotional calling, unless you subsequently opt back in.
 However, you will need to opt-out of any educational related companies that received your number prior to your opting out with us directly with those third parties.
 For text messages, you may withdraw consent by replying “STOP” to our texts, but if you thereafter provide a number to receive texts you will have opted back in.
 We may offer separate text subscription programs for different purposes, in which case you must opt-out of each one separately.
 If you have provided multiple numbers, you must opt-out of each number separately.
 These calls and texts may be made using autodialers and/or pre-recorded messages.
 You are not required to consent as a condition of purchasing any property, goods or services and no purchase is necessary to subscribe.
+Calls from or to us may be recorded; if you do not consent to call recording, discontinue the call.

 California’s “Shine the Light” law permits customers in California to request certain details about how certain types of their information are shared with third parties and, in some cases, affiliates, for those third parties’ and affiliates’ own direct marketing purposes.
 Under the law, a business should either provide California customers certain information upon request or permit California customers to opt in to, or opt out of, this type of sharing.